liambutterworth/postcss-bassline/README.md

 }
 ```

-Use the base font size and line height to defined an image height that will line up with the vertical rhythm
+Use the base font size and line height to define an image height that will line up with the vertical rhythm

 ```
 img {